NepeinAV/react-native-reanimated-pager-view/README.md

 - `pageOffset`: number - The offset between current scroll position and page index (can be negative)
 - `pageIndex`: number - The page index that is being interpolated
+- `pageSize`: number - The size of each page (width for horizontal, height for vertical)
+- `scrollPosition`: number - The current scroll position as a floating point number

 And should return a `ViewStyle` object with transform/animation properties.